 The roadway projects selected for inclusion in the Cost Feasible Plan are illustrated in the following maps and tables.
 As noted in Chapter 5, financial planning for statewide and metropolitan transportation plans is typically required for three periods: short range, intermediate range, and long range.
-Therefore, the cost feasible projects are presented in three multi-year planning periods: Fiscal Years (FY) 2026 to 2030, FY2031 to FY2035, and FY2036 to FY2045.
-Table 6-1 presents the SIS roadway cost feasible projects by planning year and project phase.
+Therefore, the cost feasible projects are presented in four multi-year planning periods: Fiscal Years (FY) 2021 to 2025, FY2026 to FY2030, FY2031 to FY2035, and FY2036 to FY2045.
+Table 6-1 summarizes the Plan Period 1 projects adopted in the FY 2021-FY 2025 TIP by project type and phase.
+Table 6-2 presents the SIS roadway cost feasible projects by planning year and project phase.
 Figure 6-1 presents a map of the projects and a distribution of the costs by phase.
-Table 6-2 presents the FDOT Other Roads Projects and Local Roadway Projects by planning year and project phase.
+Table 6-3 presents the FDOT Other Roads Projects and Local Roadway Projects by planning year and project phase.
 Figures 6-2, 6-3, and 6-4 present these projects by planning years including the distribution of costs by phase.
-Table 6-3 presents the partially funded projects within the FDOT Other Roads Projects and Local Roadway Projects, and Figure 6-5 presents a map of these projects for the entire planning period (FY2026 to FY2045).
+Table 6-4 presents the partially funded projects within the FDOT Other Roads Projects and Local Roadway Projects, and Figure 6-5 presents a map of these projects for the entire planning period (FY2026 to FY2045).